-The Catholic community in the United States has been present through Catholic Relief Services in countries ravaged by conflict like Rwanda, Colombia and the Central African Republic.
+The Catholic community in the United States has been present through Catholic Relief Services in countries like India, Mexico and Ethiopia.
 What does it mean to stick by a community for the long haul, continuing our commitment to be with those who suffer even when hope seems all but lost?
 Is this what Veronica did for Jesus?
 Is this what Jesus asks of us?